 No annual fee credit cards can be a great way to keep your card costs low.
-If you don't use your card regularly or just want to avoid standard fees, the HSBC Premier World MasterCard $0 annual fee for the life of the card.
+If you don't use your card regularly or just want to avoid standard fees, the HSBC Premier World MasterCard charges $0 annual fee for the life of the card.
 While no annual fee cards generally come with fewer extra features, the HSBC Premier World MasterCard offers a rewards program as well as travel and purchase protection insurance.

 Platinum and rewards credit cards

 Platinum credit cards offer cardholders rewards, complimentary insurance, a personal concierge service, exclusive deals and other features that help cardholders get extra value from their card.
 HSBC offers two platinum products, the HSBC Platinum Credit Card and the HSBC Platinum Qantas Frequent Flyer credit card.
 The major difference between these two cards is the choice of rewards program.
 Frequent flyers may prefer to earn Qantas Points with the Platinum Qantas product, while reward seekers who want more flexibility would benefit from the HSBC Rewards Program that comes with the Platinum card.
 Both cards allow you to earn points on purchases which you can redeem for a variety of rewards including flights, gift cards, travel packages, merchandise and more.

 The HSBC Premier World Mastercard is a premium product that offers cardholders more value for their money.
 This product gives you the choice of earning frequent flyer points with the HSBC Qantas Program or earning HSBC Reward points when you spend.
 Cardholders can also take advantage of a low balance transfer offer and complimentary insurance covers with no annual fee.